Doug Wiles

-Doug Wiles is a resident of St. Augustine, Florida where he is the President of Herbie Wiles Insurance.
+Doug Wiles is a resident of St. Augustine, Florida where he is the CEO of Herbie Wiles Insurance.

 Wiles previously served as a Representative in the Florida House of Representatives from 1996–2004, serving as the Democratic Leader from 2002-2004.
-Wiles is a third-generation public servant, following in the footsteps of both his father, Herbie Wiles and his grandfather, Randy Wiles, who both served on the St. Johns County Commission.
-While currently out-of-office, Wiles is mentioned from time to time as a potential candidate, either for the State Senate or Congress.

 Wiles received his Bachelor's degree from the University of Florida in journalism.
 He is also a retired Lt.
 Colonel, serving nearly 25 years in the United States Army and the Florida National Guard, which included a short stint in Saudi Arabia during Operation Desert Shield.

 He and his wife, Doris, have two daughters, Lindsay and Ashley and six grandchildren.